ioBroker/ioBroker.docs/docs/en/admin/settings.md

 The Let's Encrypt server sends a challenge phrase back in response to the request and after a while tries to read this challenge phrase at the address “http:// yourdomain: 80 / .well-known / acme-challenge /”.

-When the server receives this challenge phrase back from our side, the Let's Encrypt server sends the certificates.
+When the server receives this challenge phrase back from us, the Let's Encrypt server sends the certificates.
 These are saved in the directory that is entered in the system settings.

-This sounds complex, but all you have to do is activate a few checkboxes and enter the email address and web address in the system settings.
+This sounds complex, but all you have to do is activate a few checkboxes and enter the email address and the web address in the system settings.

 The certificates received are valid for about 90 days.
 After these certificates have been issued for the first time, another task is started which automatically extends the validity.